protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 Initially this project was just going to be a working concept prototype and in the end it turns out to be a very functional working build.

+Be warned: This project build requires lots of advanced soldering technical skills, lots of dexterityl, time and effort.

 QMK source code was borrowed from Aki27's Bally build.
 I just copy and pasted most of it and adjust minor stuff.
 No support will be given since I am not well verse in QMK.

 In order to build this Starship Bubu, you would need the Bubu PCB itself and an OmegaSupreme REV 4 module which contains the RP2040 mcu, PMW3360 sensor and PER56 encoder.